LotfiMEZIANI/Three-in-one-blog-post/blog-post.md

 # Conclusion

 As a developer, we combine different bricks of technologies to set up a viable ecosystem :earth_africa: for our project.
 In a javascript ecosystem, the advantage (or the disadvantage) is the abundance of brick and the possibility of combination.
-I hope to still have some motivation to be able to write a sequel to this article which explains the integration of this GraphQL API in a monorepo development environment and thus shares this data model between several applications and libraries.
+I hope to still have some motivation to be able to write a sequel to this blog post which explains the integration of this GraphQL API in a monorepo development environment and thus shares this data model between several applications and libraries.